austinwebber/W101-PD-Script/README.md

 Instructions (non-Steam version):
  1. Open the game and login.
- 2. Set your game settings to match as described below:
+ 2. Set your in-game settings to match as described below instructions.
+ 3. Go to the Pet Dance game, wait on the spiral located on the ground in front of the game, and make sure menu is closed.
+ 4. Run the executable file.
+ 5. Enter amount of games.
+ 6. If it ends up failing a few times, adjust color tolerance to 15 through the GUI.

+Game Settings:
     Resolution 800x600
     UI Size HUGE
     Texture Detail HIGH